merge/skulls/x230/README.md

 That's it.
 Keep the backup safe.

-## How to update
+## How to flash
-When __upgrading__ to a new release, only the "upper" 4MB chip has to be written.
+When __upgrading__ to a new release, only the "upper" 4MB chip has to be written and any of the following examples are possible.
+Otherwise you cannot use "internal" flashing and please read [flashing for the first time](#flashing-for-the-first-time).
-Download the latest release image we provide and flash it:

 ### Example: internal
-CAUTION: THIS IS NOT ENCOURAGED

 * Only for _updating_!
 You have to have your 8MB chip flashed externally using our `flashrom_rpi_bottom_unlock.sh` script (`ifdtool -u`) before this, once
-* very convenient: just install flashrom on the X230 and software-update, but according to the
+* very convenient: just install flashrom on your X230 but according to the [flashrom manpage](https://manpages.debian.org/stretch/flashrom/flashrom.8.en.html) this is very dangerous!
-[flashrom manpage](https://manpages.debian.org/stretch/flashrom/flashrom.8.en.html)
-this is very dangerous!
 * Boot Linux with the `iomem=relaxed` boot parameter (for example set in /etc/default/grub)
 * download the latest release tarball (4MB "top" BIOS image is included) and extract it
-* run `prepare_internal_flashing.sh` for generating all necessary files and printing all instructions
+* run `prepare_internal_flashing.sh` for generating all necessary files and instructions
-* run the flashrom command you got from the script.
-That's it.

 ### Example: Raspberry Pi 3
 Here you'll flash externally, using a "Pomona 5250 8-pin SOIC test clip".
 You'll find one easily.
 This is how the X230's SPI connection looks on both chips: